Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Impact of Sample Difficulty

 \section{Impact of Sample Difficulty}

-The benefit of \sys is that the hyperparameters of the sampling strategies can be tuned (\cref{ssec:neg_pos_sampling}) to learn without sample collisions.
-In this section, we present the results of this tuning procedure.
-We optimize the sampling strategies for positives and hard or easy negatives with partial grid search on a random sample of 10\% of the replicated SPECTER training data (sampling based on queries).
+In this section, we present the optimization of \sys's sampling strategy (\cref{ssec:neg_pos_sampling}).
+We optimize the sampling for positives and hard or easy negatives with partial grid search on a random sample of 10\% of the replicated SPECTER training data (sampling based on queries).
 Our experiments show that optimizations on this subset correlate with the entire dataset.
-The scores in \cref{fig:easy_pos} and \ref{fig:hard_neg} are reported as the mean over three random seeds including standard deviations.
+The validation scores in \cref{fig:easy_pos} and \ref{fig:hard_neg} are reported as the mean over three random seeds.